Habitual be: Hypothesized sources

 A further expansion and modification of the diffusion hypotheses account for the periphrastic do found in Caribbean English creoles.
-The feature was common in British English and persisted in the nonstandard Southern and Southwestern English dialects that were used by the white colonials in the Caribbean colonies.
+The feature was common in British English and persisted in the nonstandard Southern and Southwestern English dialects that were used by the White colonials in the Caribbean colonies.
 Irish and Black people both learned English at the same time, and both groups learned a new language and retained the conventions of their native languages.
 In America, the Irish feature habitual be may have diffused into AAE and the two assemblages of people were in close contact and communicating with a new tongue.
 It is possible that British dialects could have had features that served as models for habitual do (be) in the Caribbean creoles, which, in turn, expanded to AAE in the Americas.
-It is also worth noting that Southern and Southwestern British immigrants traveled to the American colonies as well and their dialects would have been used as a model to Black people, leading to a drawback, the introduction, and subsequent loss of habitual do (be) in America, which was also the problem with the first expansion of the diffusion hypothesis.
+Also, Southern and Southwestern British immigrants traveled to the American colonies as well and their dialects would have been used as a model to Black people, leading to a drawback, the introduction, and subsequent loss of habitual do (be) in America, which was also the problem with the first expansion of the diffusion hypothesis.
 Another hypothesis for the origins of habitual be in HE and then into AAE is the most logical and the strongest of the lot.

 The decreolization theory for the emergence of habitual be in AAE is the most likely and most supported of the theories of its origin.
 It involves the decreolization process of Caribbean English creole, with the loss of does (be), which itself is a decreolization of a previous creole habitual marker and its co-occurrence with be.
-The process is seen as one code-shifting in the series of English learned by blacks in the New World.
+The process is seen as one code-shifting in the series of English learned by black people in the New World.
 The existence of a category of habituals in the native Caribbean languages at the basilectal level shows that over time, Black people learned English but kept the conventions of their native languages until code-shifting replaced the old conventions with new ones.
 Rickford gives evidence: